MadBomber/shared_tools/COMMITS.md

 <!-- ~/COMMITS.md  gem install aigcm -->

 The JIRA ticket reference should be the first thing mentioned in the commit message.
-It is useually the basename of the repository root.
+It is usually the basename of the repository root directory.
 The repository root is found in the system environment variable $RR.

 A Git commit message includes:

-1. **Subject line**: starts with the JIRA ticket and is 50 characters or less, imperative mood.
+1. **Subject line**: starts with the JIRA ticket (if known) and is 50 characters or less, imperative mood.
   - Example: `Fix bug in user login`

 2. **Body** (optional): Explain the "why" and "how", wrapped at 72 characters.